 Australia has many long rivers well suited for Marathon canoeing with races conducted over distances of (usually)10 km or greater.
 There are various levels of competition for marathon paddlers, at all levels , from new paddlers to experienced veterans.
 Races range from local club events, to inter-club events, State Championships and National Championships to the pinnacle: International events.

 National Championships are raced over various distances, depending on age categories.
 The races are organised in traditional canoe classes: e.g., K1's, C1's, K2's, C2's; Recreational; Ocean Skis, etc.The 2015 National Championships were hosted by Burley Griffin Canoe Club and were conducted by Australian Canoeing (now Paddle Australia), PaddleNSW and BGCC.
-The Nationals are traditionally held in autumn; the 2023 Nationals will be held on 6 - 10 April, at Geelong, Vic.
+The Nationals are traditionally held in autumn; the 2024 Nationals will be held 5 - 8 April, at Encounter Lakes, South Australia.

 BGCC members have a long history of attending a number of classic long-distance races, which include -

-The Murray River Marathon of 404 km over 5 days, usually held over the last full week - Monday to Friday - in November each year.
+The Murray River Marathon of 415 km over 5 days, usually held over the last full week - Monday to Friday - in November each year.
 This race has taken place annually since 1969, but was cancelled in 2020 and postponed in November 2021 to February 2022 because of Covid-19 and again from November 2022 to February 2023 because of the flooding of the Murray River.
-There are options for full-distance or 1, 2 or 3 days or in relay teams to paddle the Murray River from Yarrawonga to Swan Hill.
-Dates for 2022 are November 21st to 25th, with the course changed to have the race end at Koondrook, but to be 415 km.
+There are options for full-distance or 1, 2 or 3 days or in relay teams to paddle the Murray River from Yarrawonga to Koondrook.
+Dates for 2024 are November 18th to 22nd.
 See: Massive Murray Paddle